wp-plugins/upprev/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Display cool, animated flyout or fade box with related content.
+Display cool, animated fly-out or fade box with related content.
 Just like New York Times.

 == Description ==

-Display cool, animated flyout or fade box with related content.
+Display cool, animated fly-out or fade box with related content.
 Just like New York Times.

 When a reader scrolls to the bottom of a single post, page or custom post type, a button animates in the page’s bottom right or left corner,